 For those students with identifiable medical needs, where possible, those needs will be accommodated in the schools, in keeping with the following procedures.

-- Parents must request that the school provide necessary health care services using the “Administration of Medication/Medical Assistance” form (Form 316-1).
-A form letter, provided by the school must be completed by a medical doctor to support this request for all prescribed medication/services from the home (Form 316-2).
+the Administration of Medication/Medical Assistance form (Form 316-1).
+A form letter, provided by the school, must be completed by a medical doctor to support this request for all prescribed medication/services from the home Letter to Doctor Regarding Health Services (Form 316-2).

 - The medication container must have the dispensing instructions noted on it and must have the official label of the pharmacy

 - The Principal will assign staff members in the school with the responsibility to administer medication and/or health care to students:

-- The designated staff member(s) shall be responsible for keeping a schedule and maintaining a “Daily Medication Record” (Form 316-3) for all daily medications that are administered.
+- The designated staff member(s) shall be responsible for keeping a schedule and maintaining a Daily Medication Record (Form 316-3) for all daily medications that are administered.

-- The designated staff member(s) shall report all health care/medical interventions on the “Record of Health Care Interventions/Procedures” form (Form 316-4).
+- The designated staff member(s) shall report all health care/medical interventions on the Record of Health Care Interventions/Procedures form (Form 316-4).

-- Each school shall maintain a general level of readiness for dealing with health care needs that may arise with or without warning by maintaining a school-based readiness plan.
+- Each school shall maintain a general level of readiness for dealing with health care needs that may arise with or without warning by maintaining a school based readiness plan.
 This plan shall include:

 - Universal staff awareness in Occupational Health and Safety issues and practices, as well as awareness of Universal Precautions (Administrative Procedures 160 - Appendix).
 Universal Precautions are actions taken to avoid the transmission of microorganisms/germs and are based on the assumption that all blood and body fluids are contaminated.
-Adherence to universal precaution guidelines protect the school staff and students by preventing the spread of infection through contact with contaminated blood or other body fluids of known, unknown or undiagnosed carriers.
+Adherence to universal precaution guidelines protect the school staff and students by preventing the spread of infection through contact with contaminated blood or other body fluids of known, unknown or undiagnosed carriers;

-- Availability of standard first aid kits, maintained and checked regularly and kept in identified places for ease of access.
+- Availability of standard first aid kits, maintained and checked regularly, and kept in identified places, for ease of access;

-- Appropriate equipment, materials and environmental conditions must be available to staff providing school health care procedures before the student’s placement in the classroom.
+- Appropriate equipment, materials, and environmental conditions must be available to staff providing school health care procedures before the student’s placement in the classroom.

 - Each school shall determine emergency procedures for administering emergency student health care by completing the required forms:

-Form 316-1 Administration of Medication/Medical Assistance
+- Administration of Medication/Medical Assistance Form 316-1;

-Form 316-2 Letter to Doctor Regarding Health Services
+- Letter to Doctor Regarding Health Services Form 316-2;

-Form 316-5 Sample Health Services Plan
+- Sample Health Services Plan Form 316-5; and,

-Form 316-6 Child Specific Emergency Plan
+- Child Specific Emergency Plan Form 316-6.

-- All “Administration of Medical Assistance to Students” plans shall be reviewed annually, revised, or concluded and removed from the SIS
+- All Administration of Medical Assistance to Students plans shall be reviewed annually.

-Section 85, 87, 109, 175, 188, 190 Education Act
+Section 85, 87, 175, 188, 190 Education Act, 1995